A. Unknown Response Choice

 Q: when is a baby given a new CPQCC ID#?

-A: Please refer to pg.
-15, Assignment of ID's.
+A: Assignment of ID's.
 Reassignment of New IDs for Big Baby infants discharged home then readmitted back to your center.
 New ID numbers MUST be assigned if a baby is discharged home from your center, AND THEN readmitted back to your center.
 For the situation in which baby is born at your center, then sent home and then after the home discharged is re-admitted to your center, you need to:

 - Fill out a new form and assign a new network ID number